fiskaltrust/faq/qna/DE-certified-online-TSE.md

 lang-en, market-de, middleware, PosCreator, PosDealer, Consultant

 ## Answer
-Currently (23.09.2020), there is **no certified** Cloud TSE available for the german market. fiskaltrust will  support certified Cloud TSE's for production use as soon as they are available on the market.
-In the meanwhile, we offer uncertified Cloud TSEs for integration and testing in the sandbox environment.
+Currently (23.09.2020), there is **no certified** Cloud TSE available for the german market. fiskaltrust will offer certified Cloud TSE's in the production environment as soon as they are available on the market.
+In the meanwhile, we provide uncertified Cloud TSEs for integration and testing in the sandbox environment.

 PosDealers can already order fiskaly Cloud TSEs from fiskaltrust by [signing a frame contract.](https://github.com/fiskaltrust/productdescription-de-doc/blob/8a9c3fa62c9dd0c38662c7127a724162703242e3/for-posdealers/02-pre-sales/01-purchase-agreement.md)